 Often, just one session may be enough to help you think more clearly and work through your own solution when you are feeling stuck.

 Going to counselling may feel like a big step, but we’ve made accessing counselling easier.
-You can just walk in for a session during our hours of service – no appointment is needed.
+You can just drop in for a session during our hours of service – no appointment is needed.
 And your first appointment is free!

 When is counselling available?